 Further, the sensor can be so simple in appearance because the data leaves the sensor at the speed of light (in air) travelling over low energy Bluetooth radio waves to any receiving computer, tablet or phone.
-With a range of about 10m and an easily replaceable CR2032 battery, the Pasco Wireless Light Sensor is an about as perfect a light tool as a teacher can imagine.
+With a range of about 10m and an easily replaceable CR2032 battery.
+The Pasco Wireless Light Sensor is an about as perfect a light tool as a teacher can imagine.
 And speaking of light, it’s pretty much the only thing we get from the universe beyond the earth besides meteorites, solar wind, and sample return space missions, and that list is pretty short.

 There is an abundance of concepts to study and light to measure so it follows that there is no shortage of traditional and innovative experiments for any grade level.
-The Pasco Wireless Light Sensor can easily measure the presence, absence and quantity of a handful of different kinds of light.
+The Pasco Wireless Light Sensor can easily measure the presence, absence and quantity of a different kinds of light.
 And with each measurement, there is an ever expanding realm of possibilities, variations, and real-world analogs.

 A bonus about the size of this sensor is that it happens to be the right size to fit into cell phone cradle or tripod mount.
 This fact allows the Pasco Wireless Light Sensor to be used effectively in existing and handy stands that can aim Sensor as needed.

 Wireless Light Sensor use cases